thecodingcod/site.backup/ckxvyefm105l3xts17crfhjdo.md

 #### GitFlow

 [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/) was introduced by Vincent Driessen in 2010 to share insight into the use of Git for source control as its use became more widespread.
-GitFlow relies essentially on every type of branch that was discussed previously with the bulk of the development workflow centring on the long-lived development branch as a shared integration branch for all the developers.
-The main branch, in this case, essentially reflects a history of all the changes that have gone to production.
+GitFlow relies essentially on every type of branch that was discussed previously with the bulk of the development workflow centering on the long-lived development branch as a shared integration branch for all the developers.
+The main branch, in this case, essentially reflects a history of all the changes that have gone into production.

 #### GitHub Flow

 [GitHub Flow](https://guides.github.com/introduction/flow/) was popularized by GitHub as a simpler alternative to GitFlow.
 It calls for the following workflow:

-- The main branch is always releasable, and in fact, releases are generally done directly from it.
+* The main branch is always releasable, and in fact, releases are generally done directly from it.

-- Each developer creates a new branch, the feature branch, for their changes from the main branch.
+* Each developer creates a new branch, the feature branch, for their changes from the main branch.

-- Feature branches can be deployed to a testing environment for verification or pushed directly to the main branch and deployed to a non-production environment from there.
+* Feature branches can be deployed to a testing environment for verification or pushed directly to the main branch and deployed to a non-production environment from there.

-- A short-lived release branch may be used off the main branch to prepare for and execute a release.
+* A short-lived release branch may be used off the main branch to prepare for and execute a release.

 #### **Challenges**